jrsteensen/OpenHornet-Software/STYLEGUIDE.md

     *  If the launch bar mag-switch is held in extend position, then: \n
     *  -# if no weight on wheels retract the launch bar. \n
     *  -# if the launch bar auto-retract is defined as true and both engines' RPM is >85 then retract launch bar. \n
-    *   @note If launch bar auto-retract is true, when connecting to the catapault it may be easier to keep one engine under 80% while advancing the other with enough power get over the shuttle.
+    *   @note If launch bar auto-retract is true, when connecting to the catapult it may be easier to keep one engine under 80% while advancing the other with enough power get over the shuttle.
     *
     */
       if (launchBarMagState == HIGH) {